NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/E/Ethereal.md

 * * *

-**Effect** You gain the effects of an [[Spells/Ethereal Jaunt|Ethereal Jaunt]] spell.
+**Effect** You gain the effects of an [[Ethereal Jaunt|Ethereal Jaunt]] spell.
 This doesn't require concentration and lasts for 10 minutes or until you choose to return to material form as a free action.

 * * *